Known Ischemic Heart Disease in Medicine / Internal Medicine — 32yo Man | Cardiology | SMLE Q#14081

 Objective: OBJ-163

-A 32-year-old man with a known history of ischemic heart disease presents to the emergency department with sudden onset severe chest discomfort and dyspnea.
-He appears pale and diaphoretic and is unable to lie flat due to breathlessness.
-Vital signs: T: 36.8 °C, BP: 78/50 mmHg, HR: 118/min, RR: 26/min, SpO2: 90% on room air.
-On examination, he has cool, clammy extremities, bibasilar crackles are minimal, and his jugular venous pressure is markedly elevated.
-Heart sounds are distant, and there is no evidence of external bleeding or trauma.
+A 32-year-old man with known ischemic heart disease presents to the emergency department with sudden severe chest discomfort and dyspnea.
+He is pale, diaphoretic, and cannot lie flat.
+Examination shows cool clammy extremities, markedly elevated jugular venous pressure, minimal bibasilar crackles, and distant heart sounds.
+There is no external bleeding, trauma, or fever.
 Which type of shock best explains this presentation?

 Continue in practice mode